nishtha47/ETL_Project_Data/README.md

 The feature ensures merged patient data is clean, accurate, and meets specific validation criteria

 **Scenario Breakdown**

  *Validate Missing Patient Data*

    Purpose: Ensures that no mandatory fields are missing and that claim amounts are valid.
      🔹Steps:

-		Load merged patient data
+		1.Load merged patient data
-		Check if any field is missing or invalid
+		2.Check if any field is missing or invalid
-		Verify that all required fields exist and claim amounts are valid 📌 Expectation: No missing fields, and all claim amounts must be valid.
+		3.Verify that all required fields exist and claim amounts are valid 📌 Expectation: No missing fields, and all claim amounts must be valid.

    *Validate PatientID Uniqueness*